vncntt/vncntt.github.io/content/notes/LLMs-are-Making-Me-Dumber.md

     - Read books.
     - Work on large, meaningful projects.

-Thanks for Jason, Femi, Miles, Gemini, GPT-4.5 and more for feedback.
+Thanks to Jason, Femi, Miles, Gemini, GPT-4.5 and more for feedback.

 ## Relevant reads: